Zdravko Čolić

-Zdravko Čolić (Здравко Чолић, /sh/; born 30 May 1951) is a Bosnian and Serbian pop singer who is widely considered one of the greatest vocalists and cultural icons of the former Yugoslavia.
+Zdravko Čolić (Здравко Чолић, /sh/; born 30 May 1951) is a Bosnian pop singer who is widely considered one of the greatest vocalists and cultural icons of the former Yugoslavia.
 He has been compared to Paul McCartney and Tom Jones by music critics and the general public.
 He has garnered fame in Southeastern Europe for his emotionally expressive tenor voice, fluent stage presence and numerous critically and commercially acclaimed albums and singles.

 Among his songs, "Ti si mi u krvi" (You're In My Blood), from the eponymous album, is widely considered one of the most popular ballads of ex-Yugoslav music.

 Early life

 Born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia to Bosnian Serb parents, police administrator Vladimir Čolić from the Vlahovići village near Ljubinje (Herzegovina) and homemaker Stana Čolić from Trebinje (East Herzegovina), Čolić grew up with a younger brother Dragan.
 Showing an early interest in sports, the youngster was active as a football goalkeeper in FK Željezničar's youth system, before switching to track and field where he also excelled in the 100 metres and long jump.
 At one point he ran a 100-meter dash in 11.3 seconds, and continually placed high at various events he entered (finishing just behind future star Nenad Stekić at one of them). Čolić eventually gave up on a career in sports, feeling he lacked the discipline required to compete regularly.

 Growing up in Sarajevo, Čolić attended the Vladimir Perić Valter elementary school in the Skenderija neighborhood near the adjacent neighborhood of Grbavica where he lived.
 He also attended music school, studying guitar playing.
 As a hobby, he took part in various school recitals and also acted in a couple of plays at the Pionirsko pozorište (youth theatre).